 Criminal justice institutions – UK Government assessment

-- The prisons inspectorate has identified high levels of force used on prisoners – in 2019, use of force increased in 28 adult prisons and governance was often weak.
+- HM Inspectorate of Prisons identified high levels of force used on prisoners in 2019–20.
+Use of force increased in the year to March 2020 in more than half of the male prisons it visited and governance was often weak.

 Read more about the UK Government’s actions on criminal justice institutions.